pitkauff/Transportation-Analytics_Uber-Predictive-Load-Management-Winter-2018/README.md

       <p align="center">
       <img src="Images/x_ij.png" style="display: block; margin: auto;" height="75" width="225" />

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We finally applied the resulting utilities to a standard softmax function to obtain probabilities
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We finally applied the resulting utilities to a standard softmax function to obtain probabilities.

     - c<sub>ij</sub>: Cost of moving a vehicle from area i to area j.
 The cost was calculated as follows: